sharkmaul/SoloFolio/README.md

 5. Under Settings > Media, set the Thumbnail size to 150 (w) 100 (h), Medium size to 300 (w) 200 (h), and Large size to 900 (w) 600 (h).

-6. Upload images at least 1800x1200 in size at full JPG quality, not to exceed 2mb.
+6. Upload images at least 1800x1200 in size at full JPG quality in sRGB, not to exceed 2mb.
 SoloFolio will handle the rest.

 USING THE GALLERY